orcutt989/orcutt989/README.md

 #### XTZ-Shots [https://xtz-shots.io](https://xtz-shots.io/)

 XTZ-Shots is a [Tezos](https://tezos.com/) blockhain node filesystem sharing service.
 Instead of waiting 6+ weeks to sync an archival Tezos node you can have one up and running in 20-60 mins.
 Built on Kubernete, Python, and Bash.
 Check out the [helm chart](https://github.com/oxheadalpha/tezos-k8s/tree/master/snapshotEngine) I wrote for this.
+Read about it more [here on Medium](https://medium.com/the-aleph/fast-node-sync-with-tezos-tarballs-4d74fb0da4f8).

 #### Waterrecharge [https://waterrecharge.org](https://waterrecharge.org/)